 Access Constraints This measures the level of humanitarian access constraints.1.0No constraintsExtreme constraints

 Continuing dry conditions across the country have led to the deterioration of livestock and crop productivity, above average food prices, and the reduction of water availability.
 These factors have led to increased food insecurity, which has risen by approximately 60% across the country since mid-May 2019.
-Current projections suggest that food insecurity will continue to worsen, with 3.1 million people predicted to be in crisis phase or higher by October 2019.?
+Current projections suggest that food insecurity will continue to worsen, with 3.1 million people predicted to be in crisis phase or higher.?

 Intercommunal tensions have also increased as a result of heightened competition for land and other resources. ?
 As pastoralists are forced to move farther and farther in search of pastureland and water for their livestock, there is an increasing risk they will come into conflict with farmers and landowners, and there have already been reports of sporadic violence.?
 Experience from past droughts suggests the risk of violence might escalate if drought conditions continue.

 Insecurity particularly affects the counties bordering Somalia, with Al Shabaab conducting sporadic attacks against civilians and state security forces.
 Various disease outbreaks are affecting Kenya, including cholera and Rift Valley Fever. ?

 INFORM measures Kenya's risk of humanitarian crisis and disaster to be high, at 6.0/10. ?